HarshKapadia2/articles/the_ali_mustufa_shaikh_interview/the_ali_mustufa_shaikh_interview.md

 Ali also suggested having a 80-20 blend, with 80% focus on the project and 20% focus on the underlying aspects of the project.
 This way one will not learn only what is required in the project, but will also have some knowledge about the concept.

-## What are Ali's views on course and professional certificates?
+## What value do course and professional certificates provide?

 He made his opinion on certificates very clear through two posts ([#1](https://www.linkedin.com/posts/ialimustufa_unpopular-opinion-students-activity-6665586501444861952-EyP-) and [#2](https://www.linkedin.com/posts/ialimustufa_certifications-students-developers-activity-6664515369413279744-ojo7)) on LinkedIn.
 Nothing more needs to be said!